RamielLtd/BadmintonsBest/content/pages/privacy-policy/index.md

 ---
-title: "Privacy Policy of Ramiel Ltd"
+title: "Privacy Policy of BadmintonsBest Ltd"
 date: "2019-04-01"
 ---

-Ramiel Ltd operates the https://www.badmintonsbest.com website, which provides the SERVICE.
+BadmintonsBest Ltd operates the https://www.badmintonsbest.com website, which provides the SERVICE.

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the Badmintons Best website.